Office of Student Accounts

 Parents: Your student must sign you up as an ‘Authorized User’ so you will receive email notifications and have access 24/7 to view the eBills, choose from the payment plan options and pay online.
 There are no paper bills mailed unless your student prints one out and mails it to you!
 Authorized users access using TouchNet links.

 Students: You are responsible for your student account and eBill.
 If you share that responsibility, sign up your bill payers as ‘Authorized Users’.
-All you need is their email address and they will receive their password from TouchNet.
+All you need is the email address and each will receive a personal password from TouchNet.
 When your eBill is posted you and your authorized users will receive email embedded with the link to access the secure TouchNet site.
 Students access services using ‘your connection’ eBill links.

 Academic year FALL and SPRING

-- Students who have selected courses during early registration or orientation for the Fall or Spring semesters will be assessed charges by the university approximately 5 weeks prior to the start of the semester.
-Students selecting courses after early registration will be assessed immediately upon registering.
+- Students who have selected courses during early registration or attend orientation for the Fall or Spring semesters will be assessed charges by the university approximately 5 weeks prior to the start of the semester.
+This means you will see what your charges are by viewing your account summary.
+Your actual eBill will be posted around that same time.
+Students selecting courses after early registration will be assessed immediately upon registering and those eBills will be posted during the first week of classes.

 - Your account information will be posted online and you can access it 24/7 by logging in to 'Your Connection.'
 You will not receive a paper bill to pay your account balance so be sure to check your firstname.lastname@example.org on a regular basis for notice that your eBill has been posted.
 New eBills are posted monthly around the 20th day and due dates always fall on the 15th.
 Your account should be paid prior to the due date on your eBill to avoid late payment fees.
 Failure to view your eBill does not make you eligible to appeal your Late Payment fees.
 You may want to grant access to anyone who pays your bills on your behalf.
 Through 'Your Connection', choose the link for View eBill/Make Payment to take advantage of the electronic services provided at your secure TouchNet site.
 By signing up your parents or other bill payers as authorized users, they will also receive email when your eBill is posted and have access to online payments and payment plans.
 They will only have access to the billing information you authorize.